Graphics Display Programs

 very powerful technique of having several event handlers for an

 individual widget and switching between them.
-This makes your programs
+The image location

-more modular and easier to maintain.
+window pulls up hidden zoom controls.
 (For the equivalent program written with object graphics,

 see ZOOMBOX.)